-Making a video is more work than writing: you need to gather a team, summon a muse to create an interesting concept, write a script, and then shoot hundreds and thousands of scenes, choose the best ones and set them together in a 60-second frame.
+Making a video does require quite a bit of hustle: you need to gather a team, summon a muse to create an interesting concept, write a script, find the right equipment, then shoot hundreds of scenes, choose the best ones and bring them together in a 60-second frame.

-And what do you get in return?
-Well, it brings a higher click-through rate, open rate and conversion rate for starters.
-Video in an email is an invitation to click the button, it attracts the reader’s attention, it is easier to appreciate, and it doesn’t take much time to get your message across compared to creating a ton of educational text-based content.
+So, what do you get in return?
+For starters, it brings a higher click-through rate, open rate, and conversion rate.
+Using video in an email is an invitation to click the play button.
+It attracts the recipient’s attention and creates intrigue.
+If you use videos, it takes much less time to get your message across compared to creating a ton of educational text-based content.

 How to insert a video into an email

 Let’s sort things out to avoid any ambiguity.
 Embedding videos is not supported by most of the popular email clients.
 And for good reason!
 Otherwise, we would receive tons of annoying spam videos every day.

 Instead, what marketers do, is use an image with a clickable play button that links to a landing page containing the whole video and a CTA button.
 Basically, you just insert a thumbnail with a play button on it.
 It’s a preview of your video imitating a ready-to-go video player.
 The play button is not a real button, it’s a link that takes users to your resource.
 You can completely omit it and just add a CTA button and name it “Watch now” or “Play.”

 Why only send an image linking to your video?
 The size of your email remains small, yet you encourage your audience to watch your video and visit your website.
 Also, you have a chance to establish personal contact and explain difficult things about your product in simple terms.

 You can easily insert a video into an email in SendPulse using our drag-and-drop editor: